-The review, compilation, digitization and modelling of historic data collected over approximately 100 years by the previous operators of ESM continues to contribute to the exploration success at ESM, with several nearmine mineralized zones identified, including the N2D zone and three zones of near-surface mineralization (Hoist House, Turnpike and Pumphouse).
-Hoist House is interpreted to be the unmined extension of the historic #2 zone, Turnpike is interpreted to be the unmined extension of the historic #1 zone and Pumphouse is interpreted as being an unmined lens of mineralization adjacent to the historic #2 zone.
-All three zones are located on ESM surface and mineral tenure one mile south of the ESM #4 milling complex with open pit extraction anticipated to begin in 2022.
+The review, compilation, digitization, and modelling of historic data collected over approximately 100 years by the previous operators of ESM continues to contribute to the exploration success at ESM, with several nearmine mineralized zones identified, including the N2D zone and four zones of near-surface mineralization (Hoist House, Turnpike, Pumphouse, and West Ridge).
+Hoist House is interpreted to be the unmined extension of the historic #2 zone.
+Turnpike is interpreted to be the unmined extension of the historic #1 zone.
+Pumphouse is interpreted as being an unmined lens of mineralization adjacent to the historic #2 zone, and West Ridge is interpreted to be the remnant #2 crown pillar.
+All four zones are located on ESM surface and mineral tenure.